 - Larger trees, such as Atlantic white cedar (Chamaecyparis thyoides) and black tupelo (Nyssa sylvatica).

 - For photos and additional information for selected species, see Coastal Landscaping in Massachusetts - Plant Highlights and Images.

 - For more plant species suitable for rain gardens, see the UMass Extension's fact sheet on rain gardens.

 - Plant an area around your driveway with plants to slow runoff and trap sediments and pollutants (see rain garden plant species above for plant selection).
-While you're at it, replace or install driveways with pervious material (crushed stone, shells, gravel) to allow water to infiltrate slowly into the ground.
+While you're at it, replace pavement and concrete driveways with pervious material (crushed stone, shells, gravel) to allow water to infiltrate slowly into the ground.
 See the Executive Office of Energy and Environmental Affairs Smart Growth/Smart Energy Toolkit for more information on low impact development strategies for controlling runoff and dealing with other stormwater issues.

 - On steep slopes where erosion is threatening property, biodegradable erosion fabric, such as coconut fiber or coir mesh, may be used as a temporary erosion control effort, before plants take root.
 See CZM's StormSmart Properties Fact Sheet 5: Bioengineering - Natural Fiber Blankets on Coastal Banks.